microbialinformatics/assignment05/assignment05.md

 #Discussion of Our Experiment
-1. In the local simulation, R and C have stable coexistence while S goes extinct.
-In the original simulations, R helped S by keeping C's abundance low enough to allow stable coexistence of S, R, and C.  In this experiment, R's abundance is initially brought down by S because S beats R.  Once S goes extinct, R's abundance remains the same.
-However, due to the inital influence of S, R has a lower abundance than C.  C's abundance stays the same because it is no longer out competed by R since we changed their death rate to equal.
-Therefore, there should be very stable coexistence of R and C with time.
+1. Our **local** hypothesis is incorrect.
+In the local simulation, S and R become extinct while C persists.
+In the original simulation, R helped S by keeping C's abundance low enough to allow for stable coexistence of S, R, and C. In this experiment, R's abundance is initially brought down by S because S beats R. Once S becomes extinct, R's abundance continues to decrease due to local interactions.
+Both R and C have an equal chance of death.
+However, because C is much more abundant than R, is it likely that empty niches are in contact with more C than R. As a result, C has more disperal than R, and eventually drives R to extinction.

-2. In the global simulation, R and C have stable coexistence.
+2. Our **global** hypothesis is correct.
+In the global simulation, R and C have stable coexistence.
 We think this is because in the original simulation, R beats C and therefore, causes complete extinction of C.  Since we have set the death rate of R and C to be equal, consequently, we have also set the survival rate of R and C to be equal.
 As a result, R and C coexist.
 S, on the other hand, still goes extinct because C is highly abundant.

 ## GIF
-We could not find a way to embed our GIF in knitr or to create it without outside programs (e.g. SciAnimator or ImageMagick).
-Instead we embedded it into an interactive html webpage which you can access them [here](https://cdn.rawgit.com/chianged/assignment05/master/GIFwebpage.html).
+We could not find a way to embed our GIFs in knitr or to create it without outside programs (e.g. ImageMagick).
+Instead, we embedded it into an [interactive html webpage](https://cdn.rawgit.com/chianged/assignment05/master/GIFwebpage.html).